glynkwei/sudoku/README.md

 # sudoku
 A blazing fast header-only solver for the game, Sudoku.
 Currently only supported for MSVC on x86/x64.
-When run with -O2 optimization, a board takes roughly 0.4 miliseconds to solve.
+When run with -O2 optimization, a board takes roughly 0.1 miliseconds to solve, but can take as long as 30 miliseconds.

 ## Documentation
 ``` C++